robinrendle/aeve/content/draft.md

 “Hi,” Aeve would often begin struggling, flailing, hoping desperately to explain at a party or on a date.
 What was it precisely that she did for a living?
 It was difficult, stressful even, to talk with people that weren’t biologists, or with strangers that had never heard of the Sahel, or with angry landlords that couldn’t tell their forbs from their graminoids, or with childhood friends that were incapable of indicating where the capital of Ethiopia was situated on a map of the world.

 “I’m a geneticist, and so, well...”
 Aeve would trip over her tongue.
 “I guess I build plants for a living.”
 Date-guy would always get a minus point if he let this vague, immediate answer fulfil his curiosity.
-“Most of my time I work at seed banks, like the one at Kew Gardens just around the corner, where I research the genetic structures of the million or so plants that they archive and with whatever data is available I try to solve a problem.
+“Most of the time I work at seed banks, like the one at Kew Botanical Gardens just around the corner, that’s where I research the genetic structures of the million or so plants that they archive and with whatever data is available I try to solve some really interesting problems.
 Mostly these are agricultural or environmental issues and lately I’ve been working with an international research team for the first time which is a bit scary.”

-This was the key moment for date-guy, because it’s here that Aeve would be inextricably propelled by her own excitement; her curiosity was boundless as she would happily talk about plants and ecosystems, fossilised vegetation in different parts of the world, foreign habitats, environmental sustainability and the moral arguments challenging her work in genetics.
+This was the key moment for date-guy, because it’s here that Aeve would be inextricably propelled by her own excitement; her curiosity would lead her to plants and ecosystems, then off to fossilised vegetation in different parts of the world, or instead she’d move on to foreign habitats and environmental sustainability before finally grappling with the moral arguments challenging her work in genetics.

 Aeve would continue: “Have you ever heard of the Sahel by any chance?”